2019 Photography 4 Humanity Finalist

 In 2016, a haunting image of five-year-old Omran Daqnees, bloodied and dazed in the back of an ambulance after an airstrike devastated his Syrian home and took his brother’s life, stirred the world’s collective conscience.
 David Clark, deeply moved by this image and other viral depictions of human rights crises, recognized the profound power that amateur and professional photographers wield in capturing the stark realities of human rights abuses and triumphs.
 Through their lenses, these photographers bring awareness to untold stories, inspiring action in defense of human dignity.

 In 2019, David Clark Cause, in partnership with United Nations Human Rights, launched The Photography 4 Humanity Global Initiative to underscore the transformative power of imagery to inform, educate, and inspire global action.
-Following a remarkable inaugural year, Fotografiska NY joined as a global partner, propelling the initiative's reach within both the photographic and human rights spheres.
 As this powerful movement in human rights photography gained international prominence, the United Nations Headquarters in New York recognized its impact, inviting Photography 4 Humanity to showcase its annual exhibition on UN.org, the official UN platform.
 This digital extension now allows audiences worldwide to witness these compelling images, each one a call to awareness and action.

 THE INSPIRATION